Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 ### Gauss's Law, Courant Condition and Realistic Mass Simulation ###

-It is noted, however, that the Ampere's law becomes inaccurate in the Cartesian coordinate space, (1/c)\partial{\textbf E}/\partial t= rot{\textbf B} -(4\pi/c){\textbf J}, residing from the longitudinal electric field.
+It is noted here that the Ampere's law becomes inaccurate in the Cartesian coordinate space, (1/c)\partial{\textbf E}/\partial t= rot{\textbf B} -(4\pi/c){\textbf J}, residing from the longitudinal electric field.
-Thus, the Gauss's law, div{\textbf E}=4\pi q is used to derive the transverse current, J_transvese= J -(J*EL)*EL/|ELl^2.
+Thus, the Gauss's law, div{\textbf E}=4\pi q, is utilized to obtain the transverse current on the longitudinal electric field, J_transvese= J -(J*EL)*EL/|ELl^2.
-That is why the longitudinal electric field must be solved in the discrete coordinate space (Refs.
+Then, the longitudinal electric field must be solved in the discrete coordinate space (Refs.
 1, 2 and 3).

 On the other hand, the relativistic formulae of velocity and momeutum